 Flowers as you know, are my absolute favourite.
 So, I was quite excited when Ellie mentioned they’ve gone for My Wild Thymes.
 Clara who owns My Wild Thymes is one of Jersey’s most respected wedding florists.
 Clara created a stunning bouquet of blush pink, old rose, peach, and cream roses styled with astilbe and dried bleached ruscus.
 She also worked on several floral table centrepieces that matched the bouquet perfectly.

 If you’re a regular on my blog, you’ll know how much I love MonAnnie Cakes.
 Fen baked and iced the most scrumptious biscuits and macarons personalised with Ellie and Tom’s monogram.
 Seriously, the amount of work behind all these little treats is just amazing.

-I’ve mentioned it previously here, but I once lived in the Channel Islands.
+I once lived in the Channel Islands before I settled in the UK.
 And because of this, I knew several places that could provide a great backdrop for our shoot.
 From historic castles to amazing beaches and breathtaking cliffsides, we’re truly spoilt for choice.